czernika/orchid-log-viewer/README.md

 ## Roadmap

 - [x] - Add option to exclude "unreadable" log files from filters
+- [ ] - Add more permissions to see menu item and action buttons
 - [ ] - Consider: maybe is it worth to register `platform.logs` permission which will be required in order to access screen?

 ## Testing